-Our Token Druid deck list guide features the best Saviors of Uldum deck list for Season 65 of Hearthstone (August 2019).
+Our Token Druid deck list guide features the best Forged in the Barrens deck list for Season 85 of Hearthstone (April 2021).
 Our Token Druid guide also contains Mulligan advice, card combos and strategy tips.

 Token Druid deck list and strategy